maybebyte/anthesis/freebsd-entertainment-center.md

 To keep things up to date, [my make.conf is available and managed by git](/src/sysadm/file/examples/freebsd/poudriere/make.conf.html), but please do not copy it blindly.
-It specifies everything needed to compile against sndio, LibreSSL, and Intel Quick Sync Video, but some things are removed as well.
-For example, the `CEC` build option for Kodi might be needed in some setups, but I use a wireless keyboard so it's unneeded in my case.
+It specifies everything needed to compile against sndio, LibreSSL, and Intel Quick Sync Video.

 ### Checking out source code